Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 • Group similar items like vegetables, fruits, cheeses, lunch meats, sodas, and more.

-• Store condiments, sauces, and other jars on a turntable to avoid having to dig through your fridge.
+• Store condiments, sauces, and other jars on a turntable to avoid having to dig through your fridge to find them.

 Declutter Your Living Room